 Project notes.
 Oral Presentation (10%) -- last 2 weeks of class.
-Written project (45%) -- due Sat, Jun 9, 8pm, by email to me.
+Written project (45%) -- due Sun, Jun 11, 8pm, by email to me.

 Find a spatial-temporal point process dataset and analyze it using some of the relevant methods described in class.
-Your report should contain about 4-6 pages of text, followed by as many figures as appropriate.
+Your report should contain 4-6 pages of text, followed by as many figures as appropriate.
 You may include as many figures as you like, but the text itself should not exceed 6 pages, double-spaced.
 In selecting your dataset, choose something that interests you, and try to choose a dataset where the quantification of clustering or inhibition of the locations of the points would be of interest.
-Begin your paper with an introduction, a description of your data and how they were obtained, and a summary of the main questions to be addressed in your paper.
-Then summarize your analyses, paying special attention to the plausibility of assumptions you are making.
-Conclude by assessing how effective the methods you used were in helping to answer your main questions.
+Begin your paper with an introduction, a description of your data and how they were obtained, and a summary of the main question(s) to be addressed in your paper.
+Then summarize your analyses, paying special attention to any assumptions you are making and the plausibility of those assumptions.
+Conclude by assessing how effective the methods you used were in helping to answer your main question(s).
 Oral presentations of project results will take place on the last 2 weeks of class.
-These will involve simply presenting a clear and concise 8-10 minute summary of your dataset including a couple of your main results.
+These will involve simply presenting a clear and concise 8 minute summary of your dataset including a couple of your main results.
 Do not try to show all the results from your paper in your oral presentation!
-You should only show around 8-12 slides in your presentation.
+You should only show around 5-10 slides in your presentation.
 Email me a pdf of your slides the night before your presentation, by 8pm, so I can have them ready before class starts.
-You will use my computer in class.